Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 - [SC09:2023-Gas Limit Vulnerabilities](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC09-gas-limit-vulnerabilities.html) Exceeds block gas limit if the blockchain have block gas limit lower than the gas used of the transaction.
 - The accumulation of tokens and associated data can lead to state bloat, significantly increasing the database size and affecting overall performance.

+## Mitigating Performance Bottlenecks

+- Implementing a stateful precompiled contract to efficiently manage complex data structures, such as a circular doubly linked list, can significantly enhance performance on large dataset and reduce gas consumption.
+- Adopting `blake2b` or `blake3` for calculating storage slots in stateful precompiled contracts, as opposed to using `keccak256`, can improve efficiency and speed.
+- Increasing `blockGasLimit` to reducing the likelihood of transaction failures due to gas constraints.
+- Optimizing the blockchain client configuration can significantly enhance throughput, aiming for gigagas per second (`Ggas/s`) processing capabilities.

 ## History

 Historical links related to this standard:

 #### Appendix